awilali/AWS-vpc-peering/README.md

 Steps to creating this solution.

 The solution uses a separate VPC for each department: Marketing, Finance & Developer.
-THe VPCs are connected by using VPC peering so that the resources in each can communicate with one another.
+The VPCs are connected by using VPC peering so that the resources in each can communicate with one another.

 1. The Finance VPC is central, containing resources that are shared with the Marketing and Developer VPCs.
 2. Since VPCs are isolated by default, 2 VPC peering connections are created, one connection between Marketing and Finance VPC and the other connection between the Developer and Finance VPC.
 A VPC peering connection is a networking connection between 2 VPCs that you can use to route traffic between them by using private IPv4 or IPv6 addresses.